gpt-engineer-org/gpt-engineer/README.md

 You can specify the "identity" of the AI agent by editing the files in the `preprompts` folder.

-Editing the `preprompts`, and evolving how you write the project prompt, is how you make the agent remember things between projects.
+Editing the `preprompts` and evolving how you write the project prompt is how you make the agent remember things between projects.

 You can also automatically copy all `preprompts` files into your project folder using the cli parameter `--use-custom-prepompts`.
-This way you can have custom preprompts for all of your projects without the need to edit the main files.
+This way, you can have custom preprompts for all of your projects without editing the main files.

-Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.
+Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder and can be rerun with `scripts/rerun_edited_message_logs.py`.

-You can also run with open source models, like WizardCoder.
+You can also run with open-source models like WizardCoder.
 See the [documentation](https://gpt-engineer.readthedocs.io/en/latest/open_models.html) for example instructions.

 ## Vision